wallacebrf/Synology-to-TrueNAS/README.md

 ## 26.)
 On Systems with IPMI supported motherboards
 <div id="On_Systems_with_IPMI_supported_motherboards"></div>

-Plan to add suport for IPMI measurements to <a href="#Install_script_to_pull_TrueNAS_SNMP_data">Install script to pull TrueNAS SNMP data</a> to allow it to poll sensors and other details status from the motherboard directly
+Plan to add support for IPMI measurements to <a href="#Install_script_to_pull_TrueNAS_SNMP_data">Install script to pull TrueNAS SNMP data</a> to allow it to poll sensors and other details status from the motherboard directly

 https://www.tzulo.com/crm/knowledgebase/47/IPMI-and-IPMITOOL-Cheat-sheet.html